etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 describing problem entities, not implementation details.

-Readability counts, indeed, though I would not sweat full PEP8 compliance up to the cost of nitpicking and bikesheding.
+Readability counts, indeed, though I would not sweat full PEP8 compliance where it becomes nitpicking and bikesheding.

-I praise the author's coding on the shoulders of giants -- abstracting problem into canonical data structures/algorithms and working from there.
-That gives me a warm feeling of author belonging to the same trade guild as myself and confidence that we both know what to expect from the code.
+I praise the author's coding on the shoulders of giants -- abstracting problems into canonical data structures/algorithms and working from there.
+That gives me the warm feeling of the author belonging to the same trade guild as myself, and confidence that we both know what to expect from the code.

 When I'm a Pythonista